 The procedures for emergency preparedness for cases where emergencies can cause unintended emissions have not been identified in monitoring plan.
-It was observed that there are no unintended emissions.
+It was observed that there is no unintended emission.
 All the processes are controlled.

 3.6 Calculation of GHG Emissions